 The Most Famous Poets Of All Time

-Most European students will at some point in their curriculum study the work of Homer.
+Most students will at some point in their curriculum study the work of Homer.
 The Ancient Greek poet wrote some of the oldest Classical poems known to man.

 The two major poetry collections that are commonly credited to Homer are seen today as a timeless classic, taught in most western schools curriculums, still inspiring writers, artists, and even movie directors, to this day.